Take MKCM-101

 Named the among the best schools with accelerated bachelor's degrees by Intelligent.com

-What Can You Do With A Degree In Marketing?
+What Can You Do With A Degree In Marketing and Communication?

 Graduates of Champlain's online marketing and communication degree online program will be prepared for a variety of marketing and communications roles in fields such as the areas of advertising, brand management, public relations, and digital marketing.